ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 title: A3C multi-threaded discrete version with N step targets
 ---

+This post documents my implementation of the A3C (Asynchronous Advantage Actor Critic) algorithm (discrete).
+(multi-threaded **discrete** version)

-An A3C (Asynchronous Advantage Actor Critic) implementation with Tensorflow.
+A3C (Asynchronous Advantage Actor Critic) implementation with Tensorflow.
 This is a multi-threaded **discrete** version.
 The code is tested with Gym's discrete action space environment, CartPole-v0 on Colab.

 Code on my [Github](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_miss.ipynb): (missing terms are treated as 0)